 - Crispy bacon every time.
 It’s wavy, it’s gorgeous, it’s perfect!

-- It’s quick and easy.
-If you can arrange bacon on a rack and turn on your oven, well… you’ve just learned how to bake bacon in the oven! 😉
+- Quick and easy.
+If you can arrange bacon on a rack and turn on your oven, well… you’ve just learned how to bake bacon! 😉

-The Trick To Cooking Bacon in the Oven
+The Trick To Baking Bacon Perfectly

 How To Cook Bacon In The Oven

 This section shows how to bake bacon in the oven, with details about the technique, to help you visualize it.
 For full instructions, including amounts and temperatures, see the recipe card below.

 - Preheat your oven.
 This ensures even cooking.
 (See temp info below!)

 - Arrange the bacon.
 Place a wire rack over a rimmed baking sheet, and arrange the strips of bacon on the rack in a single layer.
 You can line the pan with aluminum foil or parchment paper underneath the rack, for easier clean-up.

 TIP: For the crispiest bacon, make sure the bacon pieces are not overlapping.

 However, the slices will shrink a little while cooking, so a tiny bit of overlap is okay.